tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_what_is_a_rest_api.md

 ## APIs that use HTTP protocol are "web services"

 A "web service" is a web-based application that provides resources in a format consumable by other computers.
 Web services include various types of APIs, including both REST and SOAP APIs.
-Web services are basically request and response interactions between clients and servers (a computer makes the request for a resource, and the web service provides the response).
+Web services are basically request-and-response interactions between clients and servers (a computer requests a resource, and the web service responds to the request).

-All APIs that use HTTP protocol as the transport format for requests and responses can be classified as "web services."
+All APIs that use HTTP protocol as the transport format for requests and responses are considered "web services."
 With web services, the client making the request for the resource and the API server providing the response can use any programming language or platform &mdash; it doesn't matter because the message request and response are made through a common HTTP web protocol.

-This is part of the beauty of web services: they are language agnostic and therefore interoperable across different platforms and systems.
-When documenting a REST API, it doesn't matter whether the API is built with Java, Ruby, Python, or some other language.
+The web protocol is part of the beauty of web services: they are language agnostic and therefore interoperable across different platforms and systems.
+When documenting a REST API, it doesn't matter whether engineers build the API with Java, Ruby, Python, or some other language.
 The requests are made over HTTP, and the responses are returned through HTTP.

 The following diagram shows the general model of a REST API: